astrocaroline/opacity-wizard/README.md

 simple to use for non-python experts and requires only a python installation, numpy and matplotlib, and IPython 2.
 Instructions for installing IPython 2 can be found [here](http://ipython.org/ipython-doc/2/install/install.html).

-A preview of the notebook (sans widgets!) can be seen [here](http://nbviewer.ipython.org/github/astrocaroline/opacity-wizard/blob/master/Opacity%20Wizard.ipynb).
+A preview of the notebook (without the interactive widgets!) can be seen [here](http://nbviewer.ipython.org/github/astrocaroline/opacity-wizard/blob/master/Opacity%20Wizard.ipynb).

 After installing IPython 2 and cloning this repository, run the notebook by opening a terminal window, changing to the cloned directory, and typing